PKMdev1/inventox/README.md

 CREATE POLICY "Users can delete items" ON items
   FOR DELETE USING (auth.role() = 'authenticated');

+CREATE POLICY "Users can delete movements" ON movements FOR DELETE USING (auth.role() = 'authenticated');

 CREATE POLICY "Users can insert movements" ON movements FOR INSERT WITH CHECK (auth.role() = 'authenticated');
 ```